Joe’s Weather Blog: Late night storms + storm “anxiety” (TUE-4/12)

 So things continue to go according to plan as far as I can tell at least.
 I don’t have much change in my reasoning for what should happen tonight into early tomorrow morning.
 The main timing of the squall line coming into the Metro is roughly from 11PM through about 2AM.
 It will come in earlier in NW MO and NE KS.

-So again…some warnings may be triggered later tonight.
-Have your ways of getting this weather information while your asleep so that IF a warning is issued…you can get into the safe spot.
-The storms should be moving along at a pretty good clip…over 40 MPH…so you won’t need to be there too long.
+So again, some warnings may be triggered later tonight.
+Have your ways of getting this weather information while your asleep so that IF a warning is issued so you can get into the safe spot.
+The storms should be moving along at a pretty good clip, over 40 MPH, so you won’t need to be there too long.

 So let’s get into things…